section-engineering-education/engineering-education/articles/rendering-html-pages-as-a-http-server-response-using-node-js/index.md

 - status: publish
 - published: true
 - url: /engineering-education/rendering-html-pages-as-a-http-server-response-using-node-js
-- title: Rendering HTML Pages as a HTTP Server Response Using Node.js
+- title: Rendering HTML Pages as an HTTP Server Response Using Node.js
-- description: In this article, we consider the various approaches to rendering a HTML page.
-We begin by sending the HTML page bit by bit, and understand its limitations.
-Then, we shift to creating a Node.js server using Express.js and render the HTML page as a HTTP server response.
+- description: In this article, we consider the various approaches to rendering an HTML page.
+We begin by sending the HTML page bit by bit and understand its limitations.
+We then shift to creating a Node.js server using Express.js and render the HTML page an HTTP server response.
 - author: moses-m
 - date: 2021-03-17T00:00:00-18:00
 - topics: []